swissfintechinnovations/.github/profile/README.md

 </ul>
 </p>

+Note: SFTI's standardization recommendations for APIs can be implemented individually at each interested FI.
+At least for some APIs, the leading implementation is currently realized in coordination with the Open Banking platform [bLink](https://blink.six-group.com/) of SIX.
+In the repos of the affected APIs, this is explicitly stated.

 ## Embedding in the Swiss financial center

 To understand how SFTI and its Common API working group is embedded in the Swiss Financial center, please consult the following illustration: